NuevoFoundation/workshops/content/english/unity/3-scripts-explained.md

 **void FixedUpdate()**: This method is called less frequently than Update(), but is best used when dealing with physics for smoother movement, such as when using Rigidbody.

-There will be other functions from the Unity library we will be using later, but for now this is all you need to know!
+There will be other methods from the Unity library we will be using later, but for now this is all you need to know!